Bookmonkey/BrickBuilder/readme.md

 19-06
 Probably should use vuex or something for some state management.
 IE brick controller between components.
 IE Bricks / Settings.

+04-07-20
+Is the Socket/Studio controller naming correct for the backend